IIITLucknowSWEngg/CSAICSABTeam011/URD.md

-# User Requirements Document (URD) - Myntra Clone
+# User Requirements Document (URD)

 ## Overview

 This document outlines the user requirements for a Myntra clone, an e-commerce platform designed to provide a seamless shopping experience for fashion lovers.
-The platform will cater to diverse user personas, including fashion enthusiasts, budget-conscious shoppers, sellers, and admins, ensuring intuitive browsing, filtering, and order placement features.
+The platform will cater to three main user personas: shoppers, a single seller, and admins, ensuring intuitive browsing, filtering, and order placement features.
 The focus is on delivering an efficient, user-friendly interface for exploring, selecting, and purchasing fashion products while allowing users to manage their accounts, wishlists, and order tracking.
+The platform will support only **one seller** who will provide all the products listed for sale.

 ---